Microbiology Graduate Program

 The traditional M.S. option requires a minimal number of formal graduate courses, complemented by completion of a major research project and preparation of a formal thesis.
 Students wishing to pursue a Ph.D. degree later (with committee approval) do not have to complete this M.S. degree option.

 Exceptional University of Arizona undergraduate students may apply for admission to the accelerated M.S. program during their third year at the university.
 You must meet certain academic standards as well as have adequate experience in the research laboratory of a microbiology faculty member who chooses to sponsor you.
-The accelerated M.S. degree option also requires completion of a formal thesis project.
+The accelerated M.S. degree option also requires the completion of a formal thesis project.

 The major advantage of the accelerated M.S. option is that you can receive dual credit toward both your bachelor's and master's. degrees for selected courses completed during your fourth year of undergraduate studies.
-Students admitted in to the accelerated M.S. program can reasonably expect to complete their M.S. degree in just one year after receiving their B.S. degree.
+Students admitted into the accelerated M.S. program can reasonably expect to complete their M.S. degree in just one year after receiving their B.S. degree.

 Non-Thesis Applied M.S.